darakian/mini_markdown/README.md

 ## Status
 The basic markdown syntax is currently supported.
 Extended syntax is ongoing.
 Testing is also ongoing.
 Please report bugs as issues should you find any.
+Any output is considered unstable for the time being.

 ## Currently Supported Syntax
 ### Headings